What is Marksy?

 Winner pick

-It can support parts of the workflow, but this matrix shows Marksy leading 9 feature rows versus 1 for Clastify.
-Marksy's strongest edges here are Price value for regular IB grading, Batch submission workflow, and Built-in oral / IO practice, which is why Marksy remains the recommended default for reliable repeat grading cycles.
+It can support parts of the workflow, but this matrix shows Marksy leading 16 feature rows versus 1 for Clastify.
+Marksy's strongest edges here are Specific tips, Good price for assessment grading, and Practice and get feedback, which is why Marksy remains the recommended default for reliable repeat grading cycles.

-Clastify is currently rated partial on rubric-first grading from public documentation, while Marksy is rated strong.
+Clastify is currently rated strong on rubric-first grading from public documentation, while Marksy is rated strong.
 If you want criterion-led scoring without heavy prompt setup, Marksy is the safer choice.

-Clastify does show strengths in Human review / exemplar-heavy model.
+Clastify does show strengths in Human review.
 For marking uploaded work and getting clear, useful feedback each time, Marksy is still the better choice in this comparison.

-Clastify is rated partial for rubric-first grading, while Marksy is rated strong.
+Clastify is rated strong for rubric-first grading, while Marksy is rated strong.
 If criterion-level breakdown quality is your main requirement, Marksy is generally the better fit.

-Clastify is rated no for regular-use price value and strong for pricing transparency.
-Pricing: Base exemplar access can start around $12.99/month in some funnels, but grading is priced per submission: TOK $44.99, IA $49.99, EE $59.99, plus Express ($9.99) or Turbo ($19.99) add-ons.
+Clastify is rated no for assessment-grading price value and strong for pricing transparency.
+Pricing: Base access can start around $12.99/month, with per-submission review pricing (TOK $44.99, IA $49.99, EE $59.99).
 Marksy snapshot: $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
 Marksy is rated strong on long-run value because repeated IB draft retries do not require per-review payments.

 Clastify is rated no for past-paper workflow coverage, while Marksy is rated strong.
 For full IB grading loops with consistent repeat use, Marksy remains the recommended option.